 25:37 Then shall the righteous answer him, saying, Lord, when saw we thee an hungred, and fed thee? or thirsty, and gave thee drink?
 25:38 When saw we thee a stranger, and took thee in? or naked, and clothed thee?
 25:39 Or when saw we thee sick, or in prison, and came unto thee? -The righteous that heard that statement were literally perplexed, and had to ask these questions of when did this occur; when did they have a chance to minister to Him?
-They were really thinking literally and not spiritually.
-Yes, physically we give food, a drink of water, clothes, lay hands on the sick, and go to the prison, but spiritually we are to have the heart, mind, and soul so ingested with the love of Jesus as we minister, as if it is the Lord Himself that would need the help or sends us.
-He's the center of why we help those that need help.
-And those that had gone through the Tribulation needed that kind of help!
+They were really thinking literally when did they do this to Jesus?
+Yes, physically we give food, a drink of water, clothes, lay hands on the sick, and go to the prison, but spiritually we are to have the heart, mind, and soul, so ingested with the love of Jesus as we minister; as if it is the Lord Himself that would need the help for He's the One sending us to those in need.
+And when we see people in need, it would be as we see Jesus being the center of why we help others.
+And those that will go through the Tribulation will need that kind of help, as well as others!

 25:40 And the King shall answer and say unto them, Verily I say unto you, Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me.
-He was never literally in these positions, but when the sheep; the vessels of Christ follow His teachings, they minister spiritually as believers and servants of Christ and become what's needed for the people.
-Christ has identified Himself with men in their pain and suffering that He counts men as one with Himself.
+He was never literally in these positions, but when the sheep; the vessels of Christ follow His teachings, they minister physically and spiritually as believers and servants of Christ, and become what's needed for the people.
+Christ has identified Himself with men in their pain and suffering; that He counts men as one with Himself.
 Matthew 10:40 says, "He that receiveth you, receiveth me.
 And he that receiveth me receiveth him that sent me."
 His brethren are His disciples.
-Jesus is saying that the nations are to be judged for their actions toward His followers and brotherly behavior, and then they will show that they have definitely received Him.
-Therefore, the righteous served without even thinking about it!
-They didn't neglect any need of the least of these brethren.
+Jesus is saying that the nations will be judged for their actions toward His followers, and brotherly behavior, and then they will show that they have definitely received Him.
+Therefore, the righteous serve without even thinking about it!
+They don't neglect any need of the least of these brethren.
 It just came naturally, which shows their true connection with the Lord.